mr9d/bootcamp-auth-demo/README.md

 Demo application developed for security module of [PASHA Coding Bootcamp](https://pasha-holding.az/en/press-media/news/pasha-coding-bootcamp/) in 2020.
 The goal was to demonstrate different approaches to registration, authorization, and authentication mechanisms on a website.
 At the same time, the application should not be complete, so students could not use the provided code for their projects.

-The source code and the aplication itself was used for livestream for students.
+The source code and the application itself were used for live stream for students.

 ## Running application